DannyHinshaw/FileCrawler/README.md

 # FileCrawler

 FileCrawler offers a command line interface to do string search and replacing in specified directories for specified file names or all files with certain extensions.
-It also allows for the use of Regex for both search and is available for most OS's as long as they have the current version of Python installed.
+It also allows for the use of Regex for searches and is works for most OS's as long as they have the current version of Python installed.

 Features